stageor/Projects/README.md

 # Excel Automation Demo (Browser + JS)

-lightweight, standalone HTML & JavaScript application that performs common Excel-style automation tasks directly in the browser, without requiring installation.
+A lightweight, standalone HTML and JavaScript application that enables common Excel-style automation tasks directly within the browser, without any installation or external dependencies.

 Great for: